moongraber/PythonProgramming.net-Website/CONTRIBUTING.md

 For specific issues of direct interest, see the issues tab.

-Here are some examples of contributions:
+#Here are some examples of contributions:

+-Contribute to this github.
+I am still a github noob, not really knowing what I am doing.

 -General functionality concepts (handling users, CMS, improving the "one big file" init.py aspect)